 Then, 'forgive' this 'new' loan by emailing email@example.com and stating in the email that you will not personally seek reimbursement from the campaign for this in-kind loan, and that the loan was made to pay off existing campaign obligations.
 You must include the 1) vendor, 2) date, and 3) amount information for those obligations in the email.
 This explanation is needed because your CERS account will continue to reflect a negative balance for the campaign even after this activity.

 First, the loan must have already been reported as a loan in a previous C-5 report.
 Once you pay yourself from your campaign bank account, this amount must be reported in the “Payments” section.
 Once you’ve paid off all debts and loans, your campaign bank account can then be closed.

 If you made a personal loan to your campaign, you also have the option to forgive the amount of your personal loan (and not pay yourself back).
 If you choose this option, please email firstname.lastname@example.org and note: 1) your campaign name (E.g. Johnson for HD 15, 2018) and 2) the amount of the forgiven loan.

 There’s no requirement that a campaign account be closed within a specific time-frame or by a certain date.
 Montana statute says a “closing report shall be filed following an election whenever all debts and obligations are extinguished and no further contributions or expenditures will be received or made which relate to the campaign. . . ” (13-37-228(3), MCA.)

-For more information on closing C-5 reports, reference Section 9: How do I file a Closing Report?.
+For more information on closing C-5 reports, reference the first tab (above) for information on filing a closing report.

 Yes.
 You will need to zero out your account, report to the COPP that the account has been emptied, and then add any personal funds necessary to keep the account open.
 This amount would be reported in your next campaign’s initial C-5 report as a contribution.